Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Methods

 where $\mathbf{I}$ is the identity matrix, $\mathbf{A}$ is the $N^{v} \times N^{v}$ adjacency matrix (with $N^{v}$ representing the number of nodes in the graph), $\mathbf{D}$ is the degree matrix, and $\mathbf{\Lambda}$ and $\mathbf{U}$ denote the eigenvalues and eigenvectors, respectively.
 We used the $n = 5$ smallest non-trivial eigenvectors as node features for all experiments.
 Additionally, we take their absolute values to address the sign ambiguity inherent in eigenvectors.
 While this choice has been reported to reduce the expressiveness of graph Laplacian eigenvectors in certain cases~\cite{dwivedi2023benchmarking}, we did not observe a significant impact on MIRO's performance.

 Edge features $\mathbf{e}_{ij} \in E$ encode relational attributes between nodes $i$ and $j$, such as the Euclidean distance and positional displacement describing their relative arrangement.
+In the current implementation, each edge feature includes the vector $\mathbf{d}_{ij} = \mathbf{x}_j - \mathbf{x}_i$, where $\mathbf{x}_i$ and $\mathbf{x}_j$ are the coordinates of nodes $i$ and $j$, respectively.
+Although the input graph is undirected --- meaning that information flows symmetrically between connected nodes --- directional information is preserved by assigning displacement vectors $\mathbf{d}_{ij}$ and $\mathbf{d}_{ji} = -\mathbf{d}_{ij}$ to each message-passing direction.
+This formulation enables MIRO to capture relative orientations of neighboring nodes while maintaining the symmetry of the graph structure.

-This selection of node and edge features allows MIRO to inherently analyze graphs of varying sizes and spatial extents without introducing additional processing complexities.
-Nevertheless, there are no intrinsic restrictions on the type or number of descriptors that can be encoded in the node and edge features.
+This selection of node and edge features allows MIRO to inherently analyze graphs of varying sizes and spatial extents without requiring additional processing complexity.
+Moreover, the architecture is agnostic to the specific type or number of descriptors used: while distance and directional cues serve as the primary relational information in our current implementation, the framework can readily incorporate additional edge attributes --- such as temporal proximity, semantic labels, topological relations, or domain-specific measurements --- depending on the needs of the application.